 I’ve visited a few National Trust properties this year, and have found out they have a lot to offer families looking for a great day out.
 Just take a look at how we got on at Buckland Abbey and Brimham Rocks for example.

 We all know how important it is to keep the kids busy, and that is one thing that doesn’t change in the colder months.
-I hope this bucket list of things to do with kids in autumn, or fall if you are reading this on the other side of the pond, comes in handy.
-As the weather changes pace, we will definitely be doing lots of these things.
+I hope this bucket list of things to do in autumn with kids, or fall of course, comes in handy.
+As the weather changes pace, we will definitely be doing lots of these autumn activities with the kids.

 What kinds of things do you do with kids at this time of year?
 Does your list of activities change in autumn?
 Would you add any ideas to the list to help parents looking for inspiration and ideas?